QuackHacksTechTeam/QuackStats/README.md

     ```

 ### Frontend
-1. If you want to make changes to the frontend, install the dependencies:
+If you want to make changes to the fronend, you can work in the frontend in this repo
+or the QuackStats-Frontend, as its a submodule

+1. install the dependencies:
     ```bash
     npm install
     ```